 I continue to lead a very happy and healthy life.
 I have made a commitment to myself to continue regular testing.
 It’s an easy thing to do.

-This year, I proudly returned to Kennett Builders and am inspired by the support they continue to show toward the incredible work of the Jodi Lee Foundation.
+I have now proudly returned to Kennett Builders and am inspired by the support they continue to show toward the incredible work of the Jodi Lee Foundation.